PeterCamilleri/CX16/tools/README.md

 allowed in the name of a file.
 To avoid grief, the most crucial rule is to avoid the use of file names containing embedded spaces or punctuation.
-To make file names easier to read and handle it would be a good idea to choose file names that consist of lower case letters and words joined by underscore "_" characters.
+To make file names easier to read and handle it would be a good idea to choose file names that consist of lower case letters or numbers and words joined by underscore "_" characters.

 wip